JuliaRobotics/Caesar.jl/docs/src/concepts/using_manifolds.md

 ### Q7) Projection vs. Log map

-Projections are somewhat ambiguous, since on the one hand it might mean that a point from the manifold is projected up onto a nearby tangent space.
+The term projection can be somewhat ambiguous between references.
+In Manifolds.jl, projections either project a point in the [embedding](https://en.wikipedia.org/wiki/Embedding) to a point on the manifold, or a vector from the embedding onto a tangent space at a certain point.

-Confusion,  however, is never too far away since there is a second type of projection that people sometimes use:  that is when a vector in the ambient space around a manifold (if one exists) is projected down onto a nearby tangent space.
+Confusion, can easily happen since a second type of projection that people sometimes use:  that is when a vector in the ambient space around a manifold (if one exists) is projected down onto a nearby tangent space.

-There is of course also the confusion on whether a vector is projected up onto the tangent space from the manifold, or whether a tangent vector is projected down onto the manifold...
-It's an overloaded term, so best is to make sure you know which one is being used in any particular situation.
+In Manifolds.jl, an _inverse retraction_ is the operation that more or less ~~projects~~ a point up from the manifold onto a nearby tangent space.

+It is best to make sure you know which one is being used in any particular situation.